 by Staff Writer

 When your loved one buys a beautiful engagement ring for you to wear, you'll want to keep it shiny and looking like new for many years.
 Luckily, it isn't difficult to clean a diamond ring at home.
 Learn the right and wrong ways to clean an engagement ring to keep it looking beautiful.

 Use baking soda and water to clean your ring.
-Mix one part baking soda with one part water in a clean glass.
+Mix one part baking soda with one part water in a small bowl.
 Scrub the engagement ring with a soft toothbrush dipped in the baking soda solution, being careful not to scratch the metal.
 Work into the cracks and crevices of the ring.
 Rinse the ring in cool water (be sure to close the sink's drain first) and dry with a lint-free cloth.

 Use ammonia for an alternative cleaning solution, especially if the ring is noticeably dirty.
 Soak the ring in a solution of one part ammonia to one part warm water.
 Let the engagement ring soak for several minutes, and then clean the ring gently with a soft toothbrush.
 Dry the ring with a lint-free cloth; then rub gently to polish the stone and setting.